kyle2277/bf2_Frosty_Mesh_Importer/README.md

 <img src=https://github.com/kyle2277/bf2_Frosty_Res_Chunk_Importer/blob/master/FrostyResChunkImportIcon.png width="100" height="100"></img>
 ___
 # TigerVenom22's Frosty Mesh Importer for SWBF2
-*Previously known as the Frosty Res/Chunk Importer*
+*Formerly the Frosty Res/Chunk Importer*
 ## Overview
 Running this app creates an instance of Frosty Editor and injects the following functions: Import Mesh, Revert Mesh, and Export Res.
 This application streamlines the modding workflow by making importing and reverting meshes in the Frosty Editor a one-click operation.
 It automates the handling of chunk and res files outputted by the mesh converter application, FrostMeshy.